 Another Reason to Visit Beautiful Santorini, Greece: Prehistoric Site of Akrotiri Finally Reopened

+Similar to Pompeii, it was buried by the ash of a large volcanic eruption that occurred on the island in about 1613 BC and is thought to be one of the most important sites not only inGreecebut in the entire region of southeastEurope.
 After the 1450 BC eruption, Santorini was uninhabited for nearly two hundred years while the land cooled and both plant and animal life could be regenerated.
 The ruins of Akrotiri remained buried beneath the ash until about 150 years ago when Suez Canal workers who were quarrying volcanic ash made the discovery.

 About the Author EuropeTravel.net is a European travel guide website, blog and open travel social community.
 It was designed to connect visitors and travel professionals, and help build an informative platform dedicated to all aspects of traveling throughout the 55 European nations.